 - Consecuencias a largo plazo del maltrato de menores (Long-Term Consequences of Child Abuse and Neglect)

-Browse additional hojas informativas (factsheets) from Child Welfare Information Gateway in both Spanish and English on child abuse and neglect, the child welfare system, and Federal legislation.
+Browse additional publicaciones en español de Information Gateway (publications in Spanish) available on topics related to child abuse and neglect, the child welfare system, Federal legislation, and more.

 FRIENDS National Center for Community Based Child Abuse Prevention